samclarkb/frontend-applications/README.md

 There are a few things I didn't get done due to lack of time:
 * Diving deeper into REACT
 * Routing with REACT
+* Add a transition to the pie chart

 ## :wrench: Installation
 If you want to use this code, you can clone my repository with the following command: